 I also tried another dish I had seen on vlogs – rice paper bag salad (also 10K) – it wasn’t what I expected and to be quite honest, I wasn’t too fond if it.
 It tasted like tough rice paper in spices.
 Now I know and can happily cross that one off my list of foods to try.
 I also wanted to try bắp xào, a popular street food snack in Vietnam (corn) – but I was too full from the bánh tráng nướng to even consider tying it … next time for sure.

-Breakfast was included in our fee – it was basic and consisted of 2 eggs, a French baguette and a mini banana – as well as juice, water and coffee (boo – they had no milk – fresh or condensed – just sugar – and I need milk in my coffee).
+Breakfast was included in our fee – it was basic and consisted of 2 eggs, a French baguette and a mini banana – as well as juice, water and coffee.
 Two people woke up feeling unwell – likely from something they ate the night prior.
 One did not continue on the trip and he and his GF opted to stay behind in Cần Thơ and other other girl (and her friend) got off at the next stop to stay behind.
 I honestly felt for both of them – I had a bout of food poisoning about the 3rd-4th day in Ha Noi.
 It is not a good feeling, especially if you’re on a traveling tour and have no immediate washroom access.